ct sheep BREEDERS ASSOCiation, inc.

 - The area we have to work in is very small so please be prepared plus we have to be done & out of there by 2pm.
 Please do not arrive late (ex.
 12:30 with a boat load of wool.)
 Done & out means wool bags sewn up, labeled, stacked on the upper level of the barn, equipment put away and floor swept, list of bags by color, pounds, how many bags total and a picture taken of all of them.

 - Please provide number of fleeces and approx. weight so we can allot the proper amount of time for you.
-White or Natural Color will be helpful as well.
+Letting us know whether it’s White or Natural Color wool will be helpful as well.

 - Please keep wool from Black faced breeds of sheep separate as has to be counted as Natural Colored.